SmartCash/mempool/README.md

     git clone https://github.com/smartcash/mempool

-Edit `mempool.sh` to adapt paths as necessary, especially the path to bitcoin-cli.
-Add a bitcoin.conf with rpcuser/rpcpassword settings to `/home/mempool/.smartcash`, to be able to use bitcoin-cli.
+Edit `mempool.sh` to adapt paths as necessary, especially the path to smartcash-cli.
+Add a smartcash.conf with rpcuser/rpcpassword settings to `/home/mempool/.smartcash`, to be able to use smartcash-cli.
 You can test your setup by running

     smartcash-cli getmempoolinfo